 Seriously, all three knives are very good options.
-If you want to give her the best knife ever with insanely good steel that she can use for years without having to maintain, the Spyderco Native is your go to knife.
-With its riveted design, S30V steel, and durability, you can abuse that knife day in and day out without maintaing it and it’ll still perform as good as when you first got it.
+If you want to give her the best knife ever with one of the best knife steels that she can use for years without having to maintain, the Spyderco is your go-to knife.
+With its riveted design and durable steel, you can abuse that knife day in and day out without maintaining it and it’ll still perform as good as when you first got it.

-The Ka-Bar and Kershaw are tied for second place.
-At around half the price of the Native, these knives are a very good choice for a hobbiest.
-They have insanely sharp blades that will last but lack the detailing that the Native has.
-You can view these knives as the Fords and Chevies of the knife world whereas the Native is the BMW.
+The Kershaws are tied for second place.
+And a VERY close race it is!
+They have insanely sharp blades that will last forever, and with the Kershaw name (much like Spydero) you don’t have to know everything about the knife – just that’s it’s made by Kershaw!
+You can view these knives as the BMWs of the knife world whereas the Spyderco is the Bugatti!

 That’s all folks.
 I hope you have good luck finding a That’s all folks.
 I hope you have good luck finding a good pink pocket knife.
 If you have any comments, write them in the box below.